LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Introduction

 To fill this gap, we introduce \textit{\fullform{}} (\method{}), that, given a set of RMs, adaptively and efficiently \emph{selects} a suitable RM for each instance by casting selection as a \emph{multi-armed bandit} problem~\citep{ref:vermorel2005multi, ref:audibert2009exploration}.
 Specifically, during training, the RM (arm) is chosen dynamically based on contextual information about the model’s performance and past interactions.
 The LLM is then fine-tuned based on the RM-annotated data, and the bandit's parameters are updated accordingly to reflect the performance of the LLM after training on preference data annotated using selected RM (see \cref{fig:process}).
-By design, \method{}'s adaptive instance-level RM selection (c.f.~\cref{sec:method}) addresses the three shortcomings of choosing one reward model: lack of generalization, unreliable rankings, and over-optimization. \method{} eliminates the need for manual tuning or oracle RM selection, with users only tasked with selecting a pool of RMs from a leaderboard like RewardBench~\citep{ref:lambert2024rewardbench} without needing to know in advance which RM is best suited for a specific task.
-Moreover, unlike previous multi-RM methods that do not address conflicting signals from multiple RMs and require simultaneously loading and running multiple RMs~\citep{ref:rame2024warm, ref:coste2023reward} or training an RM for a specific task~\citep{ref:quan2024dmoerm}, \method{} selects one RM at a time (\cref{sec:exp}), avoiding conflicts and improving efficiency.
+By design, \method{}'s adaptive instance-level or batch-level RM selection (c.f.~\cref{sec:method}) addresses the three shortcomings of choosing one reward model: lack of generalization, unreliable rankings, and over-optimization. \method{} eliminates the need for manual tuning or oracle RM selection, with users only tasked with selecting a pool of RMs from a leaderboard like RewardBench~\citep{ref:lambert2024rewardbench} without needing to know in advance which RM is best suited for a specific task.
+Moreover, previous multi-RM methods do not explicitly analyze and address conflicting signals from multiple RMs, and require simultaneously loading and running multiple RMs~\citep{ref:rame2024warm, ref:coste2023reward} or training an RM for a specific task~\citep{ref:quan2024dmoerm}.
+On the other hand, \method{} selects one RM at each training step (\cref{sec:exp}), avoiding conflicts between RMs and improving the overall training efficiency.